Visa Authorizations & Requests

 Reducing your course load due to an academic difficulty may only be done once.
-If approved, you must still remain enrolled in at least 6 credits.
-To apply, bring the RCL Recommendation Form (PDF, 242KB) to your instructor or academic advisor.
+If approved, you must still remain enrolled in at least 6 CREDITS with at least one in-person class.

 2. Medical Conditions Such As:

 - Mental health

 Reducing your course load because of a medical condition may be done for up to three semesters.
 This informational handout (PDF, 67KB) may be shared with your doctor.

 3. Fewer Than 12 Credits Remaining to Complete Program

 IMPORTANT: Poor class attendance or otherwise not making satisfactory academic progress can cause a visa violation.
 Active participation for the duration of the course is required.
 If you do not attend regularly, stop attending, or never attend a class you may be given a grade of “WNA” (“Withdrawn due to Non-Attendance”).
-Loss of legal F-1 visa status could result if the withdrawal puts your course load less than 12 credits.
+Loss of legal F-1 visa status could result if the withdrawal lowers your course load to fewer than 12 credits.

 Need Academic Support?
 Madison College offers a variety of services to help students meet their goals.